JimmyCerone/ideaBank/Books/Principles by Ray Dalio.md

 	- This idea feels like #Levers
 - When you aren't working well with someone it can be because you're communicating and effectively or it could be because you think about things differently and so instead of bad communication being a symptom it's actually being a cause it's actually a symptom of a fundamental difference between the two of you and those are both lovers you could push on
 - You can argue with someone or discuss and you should argue with people who have similar believability to you and discuss with people who have higher believability with you than you.
+- People are different.
+Measuring those differences across time to put people in positions where they will succeed is huge! #Personality is remarkably stable
+	- They use dots and believability scores + baseball cards to do this.
+- Trustworthiness can also be measured and tracked
+-  When talking about reflections, forget about blame and credit and worry about accurate or in accurate
+-  I think two of the #KeyIdeas from Principles are surfacing problems and believability like it trying to figure out who's believable and why it seems to be a very important question
+-  #Pain + #Reflection = Progress
+-  Idea Meritocracy

 ## Action Steps